Morquio syndrome

-Morquio syndrome, also known as Mucopolysaccharidosis Type IV (MPS IV), is a rare metabolic disorder in which the body cannot process certain types of sugar molecules called glycosaminoglycans (AKA GAGs, or mucopolysaccharides).
+Morquio syndrome, also known as mucopolysaccharidosis type IV (MPS IV), is a rare metabolic disorder in which the body cannot process certain types of sugar molecules called glycosaminoglycans (AKA GAGs, or mucopolysaccharides).
 In Morquio syndrome, the specific GAG which builds up in the body is called keratan sulfate.
 This birth defect, which is autosomal recessive, is a type of lysosomal storage disorder.
 The buildup of GAGs in different parts of the body causes symptoms in many different organ systems.
 In the US, the incidence rate for Morquio syndrome is estimated at between 1 in 200,000 and 1 in 300,000 live births.

 Signs and symptoms

 Patients with Morquio syndrome appear healthy at birth.
 Types A and B have similar presentations, but Type B generally has milder symptoms.
 The age of onset is usually between 1 and 3 years of age.
-Morquio syndrome causes progressive changes to the skeleton of the ribs and chest, which may lead to neurological complications such as nerve compression.
+Morquio syndrome causes progressive skeletal changes to the ribs and chest, which may lead to neurological complications such as nerve compression.
 Patients may also have hearing loss and clouded corneas.
 Intelligence is usually normal unless a patient has untreated hydrocephalus.

 Physical growth slows and often stops around age 8.
-Skeletal abnormalities include a bell-shaped chest, a flattening or curvature of the spine, shortened long bones, and dysplasia of the hips, knees, ankles, and wrists.
+Skeletal abnormalities include a bell-shaped chest, widely spaced teeth with thin enamel, a flattening or curvature of the spine, shortened long bones, and dysplasia of the hips, knees, ankles, and wrists.
 The bones that stabilize the connection between the head and neck can be malformed (odontoid hypoplasia); in these cases, a surgical procedure called spinal cervical bone fusion can be lifesaving.
+These bone abnormalities often lead to abnormalities in gait and a tendency to fall.
 Restricted breathing, joint stiffness, and heart disease are also common.
 Children with the more severe form of MPS IV may not live beyond their twenties or thirties.

 Some additional signs and symptoms of Morquio syndrome include a short stature, scoliosis, kyphosis, hypermobile joints, knock-knees, pectus carinatum, misshapen limbs, unstable vertebrae, cord compression, hepatomegaly, hearing problems, vision problems, and heart problems.

 Cause

 Morquio syndrome is inherited from an autosomal recessive inherited gene.
 Every person has two copies of the genes needed to break down keratan sulfate, but only one healthy copy is needed.
 Both parents pass down one defective copy to their child, resulting in a child with no functional copies of the gene.
-As such, the body is incapable breaking down keratan sulfate for disposal.
+As such, the body is incapable of breaking down keratan sulfate for disposal.
 The incompletely broken down GAGs remain stored in cells in the body, causing progressive damage.
 Babies may show little sign of the disease, but as more and more cells become damaged, symptoms start to appear.